Perlenjaeger/ai-proofread-plugin/README.md

 ## Usage

-Afer installing the plugin, you can use it in Evolution by selecting the prompt from the toolbar combo box and clicking the "AI Proofread" button in the message composition toolbar or using File->AI Proofread menu item.
+After installing the plugin, use the toolbar prompt selector and click the `Spellcheck` (AI-Proof Read) button in the main message composition toolbar, or use the `AI` entry in the menubar.

-Currently it inserts the proofread text into the message body at the cursor position.
-If you want to replace the original text, you need to select the text and click the "AI Proofread" button.
+By default it inserts the proofread text into the message body at the cursor position.
+To replace the original text, select the text first and then click the `Spellcheck` button.

 ## Building